 Heavy rain showers are expected across several regions in the Maldives over the weekend.

-Maldives Meteorological Service (MMS) revealed that scattered showers in northern and central atolls and heavy showers in some islands of southern atolls are expected on Friday.
+Maldives Meteorological Service (MMS) revealed that scattered showers in northern atolls, heavy showers in central atolls and scattered showers in some islands of southern atolls were expected on Friday.

-On Saturday, MMS predicts heavy rain showers to prevail across central and southern atolls, with showers expected across some islands in the north and light showers expected in some atolls in the south.
+On Saturday, MMS predicts heavy rain showers to prevail across central atolls, with showers expected across some islands in the north and light showers expected in some atolls in the south.

-The department revealed that seas will be moderate becoming rough during showers in southern and central atolls and slight in the north, with a wave height of 2 – 4 feet in the north and 4 – 7 feet in central and southern atolls.
+The department revealed that seas will be rough in the central and southern atolls and slight becoming moderate during showers in the north, with a wave height of 2 – 4 feet in the north and 4 – 7 feet in central and southern atolls.